loretoparisi/fasttext.js/README.md

 ## Training set and Test set format
 The `trainFile` and `testFile` are a TSV or CSV file where the fist column is the label, the second column is the text sample. `FastText.js` will try to normalize the dataset to the `FastText` format using `FastText.prepareDataset` method.
 You do not have to call this method explicitly by the way, `FastText.js` will do for you.
 For more info see [here](https://github.com/facebookresearch/fastText#text-classification).

+## Supported Platforms
+In this release `FastText.js` comes with precompiled binaries for `linux`, `macOS` and `Windows` in the `lib/bin/` folder.
+The Windows version is a 64-bit compiled version.
+It requires the [Visual C++ Redistributable for Visual Studio 2015](http://www.microsoft.com/en-us/download/details.aspx?id=48145) components.
+See [here](http://cs.mcgill.ca/~mxia3/FastText-for-Windows/) for more info about the Windows version.

 ## How It Works
-In this release `FastText.js` comes with precompiled binaries for `linux`, `macOS` and `Windows` that run `FastText` natively.
+Precompiled binaries runs `FastText` natively.
 A node `child_process` spawn will fork a new `FastText` native process tu run at OS speed, manage the state, the errors and the output of the process to the JavaScript API.

 ## Disclaimer
 For more info about `FastText` and `FastText` license see [here](https://github.com/facebookresearch/fastText).